 A chest holster that fits snug eliminates snags and a floppy gun.
 Hip carry will more likely snag on things while traversing the woods.
 A chest holster enables a snug carry right in front of you and the firearm will not slap around as you move about.

 A chest holster could be critical during a bear attack.
 Front access to your firearm, even during a fetal position could save your life.
+I live in bear country.
+When I’m out roaming my property, or in the forest, this is one way that I may choose to carry.

 Best Chest Holster